casper-network/ceps/text/0003-hash-indexed-object-store.md

 ### Persisting networking state

-Should the networking component to be reworked to gossip data for node discovery, this data will need to be stored as well.
-It is conceivable that this might be stored to speed up a rejoin-process.
+If the networking component were reworked to gossip data for node discovery, this data would need to be stored as well.
+It is also conceivable that this might have the happy side effect of speeding up the ability of a disconnected node to rejoin the network.
 This does, however, require a bit of indexing on the storage component's part, as there is currently no way to find all items of a specific object type.